tllvvv/lz4-sgori/doc/Compression.md

 }
 ```

-Then, all memory reading and writing was rewritten for handling scatted-gather buffers using Linux Kernel's
+Then, all memory reading and writing was rewritten for handling scatter-gather buffers using Linux Kernel's
 [page memcpy](https://elixir.bootlin.com/linux/v6.16.9/source/include/linux/highmem.h#L444)
 and [in-flight bvec building](https://elixir.bootlin.com/linux/v6.16.9/source/include/linux/bvec.h#L136) helpers.
 Each of implemented helper functions accept a buffer as array of bvecs and the start iterator.
 For example,